mattdewolfe/frosthaven-tracker/client/src/api/README.md

 ## Overview
 Here is the general concept of our API hooks.

 First, all of the hooks inside of the api folder are built on the functionality of the `useRestUtils.js` file.
 In this hook we have the structure for the various HTTP requests (https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) that we will make.
 Any unique error handling or header checks that we may want to do should also happen inside here.
-Responses are handled inside of this file, and passed along to callback methods.
+All the requests in here return promises, which are resolved/rejected after parsing the response of the request.

 ### Supported Requests
 * GET, POST, PUT, DELETE, OPTIONS